Waiver of Premium Rider: Definition, Benefits, Cost and Recommendations

 A waiver of premium rider isn't right for everyone.
 Your decision depends on your financial situation, health, age and existing coverage.
 Here's how to determine if this rider makes sense for your circumstances.

-• Pre-existing conditions: Health issues that disqualify you from coverage or make premiums extremely expensive.
+• You have pre-existing conditions: Health problems either disqualify you or make premiums extremely expensive.

-• Term life insurance ends soon: Don't add expensive riders to policies you'll cancel within a few years.
+• Your term policy ends soon: Don't pay for expensive riders on policies you'll drop in a few years.

 1. 1